sugakoba/presto/README.md

 #### 2.4.1.
 Font adjustment

-- For each text box on the slide, on the slideshow edit screen, the user should be able to change its `font-family`, the user should be able to choose from at least 3 different font-famlies.
+- For all text boxes on the slide, on the slideshow edit screen, the user should be able to change the global `font-family` of them, the user should be able to choose from at least 3 different font-famlies.

 #### 2.4.2.
 Theme and background picker